openrails/openrails/Source/Documentation/Manual/software-platform.rst

 - | The Switch Panel page shows a html panel with a selection of 40 buttons.
 Buttons which can be used to issue Open Rails commands, normally entered via the keyboard.
   | This panel is most usefull when used on a touch enabled device, such as a tablet.
-  | The adress of the panel is "<OR host>:2150/SwitchPanel/index.html", where <OR host> must be replaced with the hostname or ip adress of the host where Open Rails is running.
+  | The address of the panel is "<OR host>:2150/SwitchPanel/index.html", where <OR host> must be replaced with the hostname or IP address of the host where Open Rails is running.
   | Not all buttons are yet filled.
 Depends also on the type of locomotive.

 .. image:: images/switch-panel.png